Rouizi/OC_project5/README.md

 Description of the user path
 The user is on the terminal.
 The terminal shows him the following choices:

-1 - Which food do you want to replace?
+1 - Which food do you want to replace?\n
 2 - Find my substituted foods.

 The user selects 1.
 The program asks the user the following questions and the user selects the answers: